 The B400 features a primary console, and it also does not have any built-in programs.
 It’s LCD is battery powered.
 It tracks the most crucial workout metrics, including time, distance, speed, calories, and pulse.
 It also has an odometer function that keeps track of your mileage traveled since the first use of the bike.

 The speed and distance readings are in metric units (km/h and kilometers).
 There is no setting for MPH and miles.
 Also, the pulse reading function can only use integrated pulse sensors.
 The console does not have an internal receiver and cannot read your pulse from an HR chest strap.

 The console unit is straightforward to use.
 It has four buttons – Up, Down, Reset, and Mode.
 To start it up, you can either press the Mode button or begin pedaling.

 The Mode button allows you to cycle through the workout metrics and lock the one you are interested in the display.
-Or, you can select the Scan Mode which automatically rotates all the parameters, showing each one for a few seconds.
+Or, you can select the Scan Mode, which automatically rotates all the parameters, showing each one for a few seconds.

-Goal functions are available on this console as well.
+Goal functions are available on this console, as well.
 Via the Up / Down buttons, you can select a target for time, distance, and calories.
 If a target goal is chosen for any of these metrics, the display will countdown from it until it reaches zero, rather than showing the elapsed value.

 The Reset button allows you to clear all the values on the console to zero, except the total distance (odometer) function.
 To also reset the odometer, you will have to remove the batteries from the unit.
-And finally, the unit has a self-shutdown capacity when there was no input on the bike for a few minutes.
+And finally, the console has a self-shutdown capacity when there was no input on the bike for a few minutes.